vizn3r-numasync/.github/profile/README.md

 # Project Overview

 This project provides a secure, distributed, and end-to-end encrypted file storage and synchronization system.
 It is designed to give users full control over their data while enabling seamless multi-device sync and P2P transfers.
+The project is primarily an educational endeavor and a way to explore and experiment with different technologies in a practical, fun way.

 ## System Components